The 2019 Discovery of a Meteor of Interstellar Origin: Results

 The CNEOS catalog includes bolide events at a relatively high frequency for the past decade, so we approximate the yearly detection rate of interstellar meteors to be at least $\sim 0.1 \mathrm{\: yr^{-1}}$.
 We estimate the number density of similarly sized interstellar objects by dividing the yearly detection rate by the product of the impact speed of the meteor and the cross sectional area of the Earth, finding the approximate number density of interstellar objects with a size of order $R\sim0.45$m and a speed $v \sim 60\; \mathrm{km\;s^{-1}} \; \mathrm{km \; s^{-1}}$ relative to the LSR, to be,

 Given 95\% Poisson uncertainties, the inferred\footnote{Gravitational focusing by the Earth is negligible since the meteor speed exceeds considerably the escape speed from the Earth.
 The density enhancement due to gravitational focusing by the Sun is well below the uncertainty in the estimated value of $n$, so that our inferred range of local values also corresponds to the density outside of the Solar System.} local number density for interstellar objects of this size is $n = 10^{6{^{+0.75}_{-1.5}}} \; \mathrm{AU^{-3}}$.
-This figure necessitates $6 \times 10^{22{^{+0.75}_{-1.5}}}$ similarly size objects, or 0.2 - 20 Earth masses of material, to be ejected per local star.
+This figure necessitates $6 \times 10^{22{^{+0.75}_{-1.5}}}$ similarly size objects, or 0.2 -- 20 Earth masses of material, to be ejected per local star.
 This is at tension with the fact that a minimum-mass solar nebula is expected to have about an Earth mass of total planetesimal material interior to the radius where the orbital speed is $\sim 60 \; \mathrm{km\;s^{-1}}$ \citep{Desch2007}, with similar values for other planetary systems \citep{Kuchner2004}.
-Our inferred abundance for interstellar meteors should be viewed as a lower limit since the CNEOS data might have a bias against detection of faster meteors \citep{Brown2016}. \cite{Do2018} estimated the number density of `Oumuamua-size ($R\sim \mathrm{100 m}$) objects to be $0.2 \;\mathrm{ AU^{-3}}$.
-Using this number density, along with our estimated density for $R\sim \mathrm{0.45}$m objects, we construct a range of estimates for the slope of the power-law of the size distribution for interstellar objects as shown in Fig.~\ref{fig:powerlaw}.
-The range of possible power-law slopes, -1.9 to -3.8, is consistent with that inferred for small bodies in the Kuiper belt, -2.5 to -3 \citep{Kenyon2004}.
-The range is also consistent with the lower limits on the flux of $R\sim 10^{-4}\;$m interstellar dust particles calculated by \cite{Weryk2005}, as well as the upper limits on the flux of $R\sim 10^{-3}\;$m interstellar dust particles calculated by \cite{Musci2012}, assuming a smooth power-law distribution.
-However, the power-law extrapolation may not hold at all bolide radii down to dust particles.
+Our inferred abundance for interstellar meteors should be viewed as a lower limit since the CNEOS data might have a bias against detection of faster meteors \citep{Brown2016}.